 Slow is smooth, smooth is fast

 Often when you change a process you are changing the way people work.
-This can require calm, clear communication, a concrete vision and suitable coaching/training – going smoothly through the process improvements can be very helpful in these circumstances.
+This can require calm, clear communication, a concrete vision and suitable coaching and training.
+Going smoothly through the process improvements can be very helpful in these circumstances.

 Remember that change is usually fine for most people, if they themselves don’t have to change.
 If people have to change you may face resistance, a lack of cooperation and slow progress.

-And there you have it – a potential way to map and improve a process using the stapling technique and language – I hope it was helpful.
+And there you have it – a potential way to map and improve a process using the stapling technique – I hope it was helpful.

-Need help improving your agile process, team or path to live?
-I might be able to help.
+Need help moving smoothly and quickly towards your goals - I might be able to help.